Financing Graduate Study

 Military Loan Repayment.
 Some students who borrow from one or more of the Federal Loan Programs (Perkins, Stafford, etc.) may have some or all of their loans repaid by the Department of Defense, depending on the specialty enlisted in, and the length of the enlistment.

-Individuals interested in any of these programs are advised to check with their recruiter or visit www.todaysmilitary.com for more information.
+Individuals interested in the various Military College Loan Repayment Programs are advised to check with their recruiter or visit www.todaysmilitary.com for more information.

 HELP FROM YOUR SCHOOLFellowships, Scholarships, and Grants.
 This is money awarded by the school either on the basis of merit, special talent, or financial need.
 In general, these awards cover tuition, fees, and supplies, and may provide a stipend for living expenses.